9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

         1263558600
         ```

-        Note that even though January 15, 2010, isn\'t a Sunday---and
+        Note that even though January 15, 2010, isn't a Sunday---and
-        isn\'t day 0 in the year---the system was able to process this
+        isn't day 0 in the year---the system was able to process this
         just fine.
 In fact, if we convert the value to a `ClockTime` and
-        then back to a `CalendarTime`, you\'ll find those fields
+        then back to a `CalendarTime`, you'll find those fields
         properly filled in:

         ``` screen